wayne-xyz/DPportal/README.md

 ## Update Log
+- 2024/9/20
+    - add new alpha branch for a new Dev status, for showing the ready Version
+    - Collapsed the search results and make the search results more flexible

 - 2024/9/19
+    - add the date lable for the result items
     - revise the folder's name and description
     - add super link for the description

 - 2024/9/18
     - add new dev branch for the UI and Map viewer